-- A. Either the Responding Party or Harmed Party makes a request in writing to refer a complaint the office of Student Conduct & Conflict Resolution Services for a restorative conference. - B. The director of Student Conduct & Conflict Resolution Services or designee has the discretion to determine if a Restorative Conference is appropriate provided that the Responding Party and the Harmed Party consent to the Restorative Conference.
-The director of Student Conduct & Conflict Resolution Services or designee may elect not to consider the Restorative Conference process because of the severity of the allegation or the complexity of the complaint.
-Restorative Conferences are not permitted to resolve allegations of physical violence or conduct which endangers the health or safety of any person. - C. A complaint may be considered for resolution via Restorative Conference if the following conditions are met: 1) the Responding Party and the Harmed Party consent to the Restorative Conference; 2) the Responding and Harmed Parties are actively involved in the informal resolution recommendation; and 3) the Responding and Harmed Parties agree, sign, and uphold the Reparative Agreement. - D. The Responding Party or Harmed Party may withdraw from the Restorative Conference at any time prior to agreeing to a resolution.
-If such action is taken, the complaint will be formally resolved through Student Conduct & Conflict Resolution Services.
-Responding and Harmed Parties are encouraged to not attempt to resolve matters independently while participating in a restorative conference process. - E. If an incident is considered suitable for a Restorative Conference, the Responding and Harmed Parties will be contacted to schedule an intake meeting with a restorative facilitator.
-The intake meeting is designed to review the Restorative Conference process, gather information, and discuss next steps. - F. The reparative agreement requires the acknowledgement and signature of the Responding and Harmed Parties.
-The Reparative Agreement is not finalized without the approval of the director of Student Conduct & Conflict Resolution Services or their designee.
-If the Reparative Agreement is approved by the director of Student Conduct & Conflict Resolution Services or their designee, then the terms of the Reparative Agreement are implemented, and the matter is deemed resolved and closed.
-If a Reparative Agreement is not reached by the parties, approved by the University, or if the respondent fails to comply with the terms of the Reparative Agreement, the case will move forward in a disciplinary proceeding.
-If the Restorative Conference is not successful, statements or disclosures provided in the restorative conference regarding the incident will not be considered in a subsequent disciplinary proceeding. - G. The Responding Party is responsible for compliance of the Reparative Agreement. - H. The Reparative Agreement is not considered a disciplinary record. - I. Responding and Harmed Parties may be accompanied by an advisor of their choice as outlined in Section XI of this Code.
+- A. The director of Student Accountability and Restorative Practices or their designee will review submitted complaints to determine if a restorative conference may be suitable for the alleged misconduct.
+While individuals may request to have a restorative conference in lieu of a formal conduct proceeding, it will be at the discretion of the director or their designee. - B. The director of Student Accountability and Restorative Practices or designee has the discretion to determine if a Restorative Conference is appropriate provided that the responding party and the harmed party consent to the restorative conference.
+The director of Student Accountability and Restorative Practices or designee may elect not to consider the restorative conference process because of the severity of the allegation, responding party's disciplinary history, or the complexity of the complaint.
+Restorative conferences are not typically used to resolve allegations of physical violence or conduct which endangers the health or safety of any person but may be used in cases in which the director or their designee believes meets the conditions for a successful restorative conference. - C. A complaint may be considered for resolution via restorative conference when the following conditions are met: 1) the responding party acknowledges responsibility for the harm caused; 2) the responding party and the harmed party consent to the restorative conference; 3) the responding and harmed parties are actively involved in the restorative conference process, including creating the reparative agreement; and 4) the responding and harmed parties agree, sign, and uphold the reparative agreement or resolution. - D. The responding party or harmed party may withdraw from the restorative conference at any time prior to agreeing to a reparative agreement.
+If such action is taken, the complaint will be formally resolved through Student Accountability and Restorative Practices.
+Responding and harmed parties are encouraged to not attempt to resolve matters independently while participating in a restorative conference process. - E. If an incident is considered suitable for a restorative conference, the responding and harmed parties will be contacted to schedule an intake meeting with a restorative facilitator prior to the restorative conference.
+The intake meeting is designed to review the restorative conference process, gather information, and discuss next steps. - F. The reparative agreement requires the acknowledgement and signature of the responding and harmed parties.
+The reparative agreement is not finalized without the approval of the director of Student

+Accountability and Restorative Practices or their designee.
+If the reparative agreement is approved by the director of Student Accountability and Restorative Practices or their designee, then the terms of the reparative agreement are implemented, and the original complaint is deemed resolved and closed.
+If a reparative agreement is not reached by the parties or approved by the University, or if the respondent fails to comply with the terms of the reparative agreement, the case will move forward to a disciplinary proceeding.
+The terms set forth in the reparative agreement are not considered to be sanctions, as outlined in Section XIX of this Code.
+Rather, they are a set of terms that both parties agree will repair the harm caused in the incident and set a path for moving forward.
+If the restorative conference is not successful, statements or disclosures provided in the restorative conference regarding the incident will not be considered in a subsequent disciplinary proceeding.